New! Pocket Guide to Stress Management and Crisis Response

 An informative and useful memory jogger for crisis responders everywhere.
 In the hands of well-trained CISM folks, this will be a great resource!

 The durable, compact Pocket Guide to Stress Management and Crisis Response, written by a first responder for first responders, covers well-established protocols and processes, informed by decades of experience.
-Packed with reminders, prompts, outlines and more (see Table of Contents below), this is your go-to reference for self care, peer support, crisis intervention, helping children and more.
+Packed with reminders, prompts, outlines and more (see Table of Contents below), this is your go-to reference for critical incident stress steps, self care, peer support, crisis intervention, helping children and much more.
 See the Table of Contents below.

 This comprehensive and clear guide enables Critical Incident Stress responders and Peer Supporters to access information and tools to support their efforts in working with responders and citizens in crisis and stress.
 It is easy to use and provides detailed techniques for specific situations.
 Nick has also captured the spirit of CISM, reminding all that we need to care for ourselves, as we respond to others.
 I recommend this guide to all CISM teams and individuals who are working on the front lines, providing stress management and building resiliency after trauma.

 The 2017 hard-copy edition is a 60-page pocket-sized spiral-bound booklet with waterproof and tear-proof covers, with 20 extra blank pages in the back for your notes.
 Also available for Kindle.

 Durable Spiral-Bound For Your Pocket and Go Bag

 An essential reference.
 A copy should be in every patrol bag, go kit, and cargo pocket in the Public Safety universe.